 - 5. Compensate for the adverse impact by replacing, enhancing, or providing similar substitute resources or environments.
 Preference shall be given to measures that replace the impacted functions on site or in the immediate vicinity of the impact.
 However, alternative compensatory mitigation within the watershed that addresses limiting factors or identified critical needs for shoreline resource conservation based on watershed or comprehensive resource management plans may be authorized. - 6.
-Monitor the adverse impact and take appropriate corrective measures. - F. Applicants for permits have the burden of proving that the proposed developmentis consistent with the criteria set forth in this Program and the Act, including demonstrating all reasonable efforts have been taken to provide sufficient mitigation such that the activity does not result in net loss of ecological functions. - G. Uses and development activities that comply with the provisions of the Castle Rock Comprehensive Plan and the Castle Rock Municipal Code may be permitted landward of levees, dikes, revetments, roads, railways, and rights-of-way, in accordance with the provisions of the Shoreline Management Act and this Program, including but not limited to the provisions requiring no net loss of ecological function and mitigation sequencing. - Wetland Mitigation Banking Credits from a certified mitigation bank may be used to compensate for unavoidable impacts.
-Reference Castle Rock Municipal Code Section 18.10.120 (I).
+Monitor the adverse impact and take appropriate corrective measures. - F. Applicants for permits have the burden of proving that the proposed development is consistent with the criteria set forth in this Program and the Act, including demonstrating all reasonable efforts have been taken to provide sufficient mitigation such that the activity does not result in net loss of ecological functions. - G. Uses and development activities that comply with the provisions of the Castle Rock Comprehensive Plan and the Castle Rock Municipal Code may be permitted landward of levees, dikes, revetments, roads, railways, and rights-of-way, in accordance with the provisions of the Shoreline Management Act and this Program, including but not limited to the provisions requiring no net loss of ecological function and mitigation sequencing.